Design Jargon Decoded: Part 2 — Website Design

 *Anna's Articulation:

-Think of it as the bra for your website (sorry, Mom)—providing the necessary support and shape before you slip into something more stylish.
+Think of it as the bra for your website (sorry, Mom)—providing support and shape before you slip into something more stylish.

 The Verdict: